 Riser Lake + Lewis Butte

-Open.
-Riser Lake with moderate elevation, combination of single track and double track.
+Riser Lake has moderate elevation, combination of single track and double track.
 Lewis Butte is a steady climb on county road, double track and single track to stunning views and a fun, flowy descent.
 Best ridden in the Spring and Fall.
 Weedy in the summer.
 Discover Pass required to park on state lands.

 Starvation Mountain Loop